Otm02/DiscordEmotify/.docs/Token-and-IDs.md

 ### Step 3 - Ensure message content intent is enabled

-If this option is not enabled, the exported files will be empty.
+If this option is not enabled, your bot may not see message content and may fail to filter messages or resolve emoji/mentions when reacting.

 1. Go to [Discord developer portal](https://discord.com/developers/applications)
 2. Open your Application's settings